Julia-Embedded/jlcross/README.md

 # License

-- As with all Dockerfiles, how to build julia, is licensed under the terms of MIT License.
+- As with all Dockerfiles, how to build julia, are licensed under the terms of MIT License.

 - As with all Docker images, these likely also contain other software which may be under other licenses (such as Bash, etc from the base distribution, along with any direct or indirect dependencies of the primary software being contained).